Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/README.md

 # Classical and Quantum Topology Machine Learning: Spherical and Hyperbolic Toric Topologies Code on the Graph based Feature Spectral Embedding for CNN (top MLP layers), Transformer and Diffusions

-# Sparse Low‑Density Parity‑Check Codes on Graphs

-## 1. Classical Machine Learning: Marginalization Problem on the Graph
+## 1. Classical Machine Learning: Marginalization Problem on the Sparse Low‑Density Parity‑Check Codes on Graphs

 In classical ML the marginalization problem is often visualized as inference on a graph.
 A parity–check matrix \(H\) defines a Tanner graph that represents the constraints of an LDPC code; inference on this graph corresponds to MAP/ML estimation.